And now my friends the time has come

 – A poem I wrote on 27 March, 2017

-For those of you unfamiliar with our story (which can be read on the About Us section of this blog), my then fiance, now husband, Sasha and I left our corporate careers in Seattle in April of 2017 to travel abroad without a set plan to return.
+For those of you unfamiliar with our story (which can be read on the About Us section of this blog), my then fiance, now husband, Sasha and I left our corporate careers in Seattle in April of 2017 to travel abroad for six months.
 This was a huge life move for us, and one that required a great deal of advance planning and preparation.
 We both had to wrap up our roles in the jobs we left, train our successors, vacate our apartment, cancel our automatic billing (the only monthly bills we had while traveling were storage and cell phone!) and the fun part…packing.
 I’ll have to admit, thinking about how to dress for an indefinite amount of time in multiple climate zones, as well as fit it all in a 65-liter traveling pack was a daunting challenge.
 However, once I started, I found it to be quite simple.
 Less is always more and at the end of it, it’s actually quite gratifying to realize that you can, in fact, live out of a 65-liter backpack for a long period of time.

 We minimized our life from a 700 square-foot apartment into 2 suitcases, 3 duffel bags, 2 day hiking backpacks and 2 reusable bags, which is what we took in the car on our road trip from Seattle to Colorado and provided our sustenance over our travels (we used Boulder as a home base).
 We re-packed way less when we left the country for our international travels.
 We brought over ten bags of donations to goodwill and spent 17 hours packing and moving a few days prior to our departure.
 At that point, it was official and there was no turning back!